Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 # 2. Packaging

 After your application has been built you will need to statically link it in order for the code to run without Mono installed on the user's machine.
-First locate where the framework is installed on your computer and find your .Net version, for me this was:

-`C:\Program Files\Mono\lib\mono\4.5`

-Afterwards run the following command where:
+To do so run the following command, where:

 `$OutputFileName` - Is the name of the output file.
 No extension is needed.

 `$ExeName` - The name of the exe to package.

-`$MonoPath` - The path you located in the first paragraph.

 `$Target` - The name of the target you will be compiling for.